 Dry Creek (Battle Mountain, Nevada) Very pale blue color because there is very little copper or iron in the ground where it forms.
-Stones from the same mine that are white, with no blue or green color, are called Sacred Buffalo Stone or White Buffalo Stone because the white buffalo is a very rare and sacred buffalo.
+Stones from the same mine that are white, with no trace of blue or green color, are called White Buffalo Stone because the white buffalo is a very rare and sacred buffalo.
 Read more...

 EASTER BLUE An old Nevada mine owned and operated by Danny and Dean Otteson.
 It is located in Nye County near the Royston turquoise area.
 In was opened in 1907 and produces turquoise from surface and underground mines.
 The turquoise is hard, of fine quality and a rich blue color with beautiful matrix.